ece1786-2023/PatientPro/README.md

 The script requires the following parameters:

 - `metric`: The desired metric for which the generated EHRs will be tailored.
-As of 2023-11-28, the only metric available is Centor score.
+As of 2023-12-02, the available metrics are as follows, as described in the previous section:
+    - `centor`: Centor Score for Strep Pharyngitis
+    - `qsofa`: qSOFA (Quick SOFA) Score for Sepsis
 - `n_new_records`: The number of new records to generate.
 - `output_dir`: The output directory where generated records will be saved.
 - `seed_records`: A comma-separated list of file paths to the seed records used to assist generation.